-The 2024 CSMGP rolling application funding cycle launched on March 5, 2024 with program eligibility pre-applications due on June 24, 2024 and full applications due on August 16, 2024.
-Applications received after these deadlines will be considered for the 2025 funding cycle.
+The 2024 Community Spaces MGP funding cycle launched on March 5, 2024, with program eligibility pre-applications due on June 24, 2024, and full applications due on August 16, 2024.
 Ag + Open Space received 11 pre-applications and 7 full applications for funding consideration.
 Of the applicants that did not submit full applications, one was deemed ineligible, two decided their projects were not ready to apply, and one was guided to a funding source that better met their project's needs.